UWCS/C_Course-The_Cequel/Session2.md

 We can see that the variable **a** has been stored at 6422039, and that variable **b** has been stored at 6422040 (the next **memory address**).
 These **memory addresses** tell you where you'd find the variables in all of the RAM your computer is currently using so they tend to be fairly large values.

  Memory addresses are actually in **binary** (which uses only 2 symbols: `0, 1`) and converting to **denary** (our numbering system which uses 10 symbols: `0, 1, 2, 3, 4, 5, 6, 7, 8, 9`) is a bit of a pain, so we don't usually represent addresses with denary.
-However, because of the large values that memory addresses tend to be, we can't exactly read them in their binary form since you get values like this: `11000011111111000010111` (`6422039` in binary).
+However, because of the large values that memory addresses tend to be, we can't exactly read them in their binary form since you get values like this: `11000011111111000010111` (`6422039` in dernary).

  Therefore, we typically represent addresses using **hexadecimal** (which uses 16 symbols: `0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F`) which is both more compact than binary and, unlike denary, can be easily converted to and from binary.